-Ebony color being a tint of black obviously shares many of its associations, however with the inclusion of brown, the associations such as prestige and elegance are especially important and elevated.
+The color ebony being a tint of black obviously shares many of its associations, however with the inclusion of brown, the associations such as prestige and elegance are especially important and elevated.
 It moves away somewhat slightly from pure blacks strongest associations of strength, power and professionalism.

 This is a hypothesis of personality for those who are drawn to the Color Ebony.
 Ebony could be a preferable color or material with interior designing.
 Ebony is likely to be popular with those who seek status and material things.
 This is often someone who pays a great deal of attention to what others are doing, or what possessions they have, always comparing themselves to friends, family and their neighbors.

 They also probably like gold as it has similar high status associations.
-These people are likely to be very observant to reality; this makes them pragmatic with somewhat conservative perhaps traditional views.
+These people are likely to be very observant to reality; this makes them pragmatic with somewhat conservative, perhaps traditional views.
 They tend to stick with the status quo, rarely venturing from the conventional.
-They are also likely to be ambitious, with desires to start a business, or to make investments, however they won’t risk a money making endeavour with an unconventional or unproven idea.
+They are also likely to be ambitious, with desires to start a business, or to make investments, however they won’t risk a money making endeavor with an unconventional or unproven idea.

 Colors that Combine with Ebony